storyteller/Storyteller/documentation/documentation/ui/spec-editor.md

 Individual specifications can be reviewed, edited, and executed from the Specification Editor page.
 The page is layed out as a title and command bar at top, and a representation of the specification below in one of three modes:

 1. Preview -- a read only view rendering of a specification perfect for reviewing and documenting a specification.
-Accessed by either clicking the "Preview" button at the top right or by the `ctrl + 1` keyboard shortcut
+Accessed by either clicking the "Preview" button at the top right.

 1. Editor -- an editable rendering of the specification.
-Accessed by clicking the "Editor" button at the top right or by the `ctrl + 2` keyboard shortcut
+Accessed by clicking the "Editor" button at the top right.

 1. Results -- A rendering of the specification with any results.
-Accessed by clicking the "Results" button at the top right or by the `ctrl + 3` keyboard shortcut.
+Accessed by clicking the "Results" button at the top right.

 When you access a specification from the <[linkto:documentation/ui/spec-explorer]> screen, you will be taken to the results view for the specification if it exists, or otherwise to the editor view.